dunglas/DunglasAngularCsrfBundle/README.md

         - { path: "^/url-pattern", route: "^route_name_pattern$", host: "example.com", methods: [GET, POST] }
 ```

-## Integration with Symfony2 Form component
+## Integration with Symfony2 form component

-If You are using Symfony2 Form component along with DunglasAngularCsrfBundle, there are some basic informations:
-Whenever Your action was under the secured by CSRF bundle route, the form created in that action will be set with default option of disabled csrf.
-In that case, the DunglasAngularCsrfBundle will only validate the token send by header and ommit the token from the form.
+When using the Symfony Form Component together with DunglasAngularCsrfBundle, the bundle will automatically disable the built-in form CSRF protection: the CSRF token stored in the header will be validated by the bundle and no form token will be set.

 ## Credits

 This bundle has been written by [Kévin Dunglas](http://dunglas.fr).